Accounting Schools in South Dakota

 - Pass the Uniform CPA Examination.

 - Complete the AICPA ethics course and exam.

-- Earn the required hours of experience.
+- Accumulate the required hours of experience.

-- Submit the Application for the CPA Certificate.
+- Apply for the CPA Certificate.

-1. Complete a 150 semester hour or 225 quarter hour educational program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level education in accounting.

 2. Submit the Uniform CPA Initial Examination Application.

 The American Institute of Certified Public Accountants (AICPA) Uniform CPA Exam is a requirement for CPA licensure in all 50 states and is administered by the National Association of State Boards of Accountancy (NASBA).
 Once the 150 hours of college education has been completed, candidates must submit the Uniform CPA Initial Examination Application to the Board.
 Candidates who have not completed the 150 hours of college education may apply within 100 days of their anticipated completion.
 Official transcripts from each school attended must accompany the application.
 The Board will forward eligibility determination to the NASBA National Candidate Database.